AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bcn.md

 * Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Barcelona?

-* How many listings are in my neighbourhood and where are they?
+* How many listings are in that particular neighbourhood and where are they?

 * How many houses and apartments are being rented out frequently to tourists and not to long-term residents?